Home / Recipes / Ingredient / Pasta / Authentic Spaghetti Carbonara

 • Slice the guanciale into short thin strips.
 In a large pan add the olive oil and guanciale, cook on medium heat until desired doneness, I like it on the crunchy side, the Italian not so much.
 Remove the guanciale to a clean plate.
 Do not remove the oil (& fat) from the pan.

-• On medium/high heat, add the al dente pasta to the pan, and a 1/3-1/2 cup (80-120 ml) of hot pasta water and stir to combine, remove the pan from the heat and add the egg mixture and quickly combine, add 1/3 -1/2 cup of hot pasta water and toss continually until well combined and creamy.
+• On medium/high heat, add the al dente pasta to the pan, and a 1/3-1/2 cup (80-120 ml) of hot pasta water and stir to combine, remove the pan from the heat and add the egg mixture and quickly combine, add 1/3 -1/2 cup of hot (not boiling) pasta water and toss continually until well combined and creamy.
 Add the guanciale and gently mix.
 Serve immediately topped with freshly grated pecorino and black pepper.
 Enjoy!

 Nutrition